gatherspiel/DMVBoardGames/README.md

 ### Running in dev mode
 - npm run dev

--If you want to test local changes to the places-js package. publish the package locally using yalc.
+-If you want to test local changes to the places-js package used as a framework for this project, publish the package locally using yalc.
 Then run yalc add @bponnaluri/places-js

-### Creating a preview
+### Creating a preview of a production build
 - npm run build
 - npm run preview

-### How to run locally with API and database.
+### How to run locally with API and database
-- Follow the same setup steps as the previous seciton
+- Follow the same setup steps as the previous section.
-- See the following instructions for running the API and database: https://github.com/Create-Third-Places/development
+- See the following instructions for running the API and database: [Backend setup](https://github.com/gatherspiel/backend)

-## Testing

-- To test with the production API, set the DEPLOY_ENV variable to prod